bigSmallApple/MemoryGame_Simulation/README.md

 │   │   ├── AnimationManager.java  // Handles animations for cards and transitions
 │   │   ├── CSVExporter.java       // Exports simulation data to a CSV file
 │   │   └── MediaLoader.java       // Loads and manages images and sound resources
+├── media/
+│   ├── images/
+│   │   ├── Visual Media Used...   // Folder to store all of visual elements in project │   ├── sounds/
-├── README.md                      // Project overview and instructions
+│   │   ├── Audio Media Used...    // Folder to store all of visual elements in project ├── README.md                      // Project overview and instructions
 ├── LICENSE                        // License for the repository └── .gitignore                     // Files to exclude from version control